China and France sign deals worth $15 billion during Macron's visit

 Previous plans to build the plant in Lianyungang in eastern China’s Jiangsu province were canceled after protests.

+Xinhua said the two countries agreed to work together to push forward the completion and delivery center program of the European planemaker’s A350 model, as well as step up investment by Airbus in China.

+China and France hope to boost cooperation, particularly in the helicopter sector as well as on aircraft engines and pilot training, it said.

-Reporting by Marine Pennetier; Additional reporting by Aizhu chen in Singapore; Writing by Dominique Patton; Editing by Kim Coghill
+Reporting by Marine Pennetier; Additional reporting by Aizhu Chen in Singapore; Writing by Dominique Patton; Editing by Kim Coghill, Robert Birsel